Martin Heidegger and Nazism: The Farias and Faye controversies

 In 2005, the controversy was renewed after Emmanuel Faye published a book with the provocative title Heidegger: The Introduction of Nazism into Philosophy.
 Faye claims that Heidegger's philosophy was close to Nazism and that fascist and racist ideas are so woven into the fabric of his thought that it does not deserve to be called philosophy.
 Rather, according to Faye, Heidegger's work should be classified as part of the history of Nazism rather than as philosophy.
 A debate on the subject that involved Faye and François Fédier was broadcast on French television in 2007.
 A group of specialists gathered by Fédier (Heidegger, all the more reason) heavily criticized Faye for his lack of competence in German and for faking or falsifying quotations.

 Numerous other Heidegger scholars, themselves critical of Heidegger's relation to Nazism, have taken issue with Faye's claims.
-For example, Richard Wolin, a close reader of the Heidegger controversy since Farias's book, has said that he is not convinced by Faye's position.
+For example, Richard Wolin, a close reader of the Heidegger controversy since Farias's book, has said that he is not convinced by Faye's position, despite Wolin himself drawing links between Heidegger and antisemitism.
 Peter Gordon, in a long review of Faye's book raises a handful of objections, including the accusation that Faye lets his own philosophical leanings prevent him from treating Heidegger fairly.

-Recently the thesis of Faye's followers F. Rastier and S. Kellerer, that Heidegger's membership in Hans Frank's committee for philosophy of right (from 1934 until at least 1936) included a participation in the holocaust was rejected by K. Nassirin.
+Recently the thesis of Faye's followers F. Rastier and S. Kellerer, that Heidegger's membership in Hans Frank's committee for philosophy of right (from 1934 until at least 1936) included a participation in the holocaust was rejected by K. Nassirin, according to whom "the supposed great discovery only proves the denunciatory zeal of Heidegger's opponents".